-With winter’s cold winds come the memories of get-together by the fire, family, baked treats, and of course, mulled wine.
+With winter’s cold winds come the memories of get-togethers by the fire, family, baked treats, and of course, mulled wine.

 The flavours and aromas of cinnamon, cloves, allspice and nutmeg but also peppercorns and cardamom, raisins, apples and citrus rind are comforting and heart-warming.
 They can turn something delicious, like wine, into something extraordinary.

 There are no two identical mulled wine recipes.
 It seems every household has its own style, which makes the hot drink a world in itself.
 Some things never change, though, like using good Aussie wine.
 As if we needed an excuse to drink the beautiful wines from the Yarra Valley.

 Here’s how to make the perfect mulled wine at home.
 Try our recipe and make it your own and remember to share it with your friends and family.
 Sharing is at the heart of our favourite winter warmer.

 What Wine Should You Use?